DevExpress/testcafe/docs/articles/documentation/reference/api/testcafe/createlivemoderunner.md

 ---
 # TestCafe.createLiveModeRunner Method

 Creates a [test runner](../livemoderunner.md) that runs TestCafe in [live mode](../../../guides/basic-guides/run-tests.md#live-mode).
 In this mode, TestCafe watches for changes you make in the test files and all files referenced in them (like page objects or helper modules).
-These changes immediately restart the tests so that you can see the effect.
+The tests restart immediately after these changes, so you get real-time updates.

 ```text
 createLiveModeRunner() → LiveModeRunner